How to Become a Pharmacy Technician - Education & Certification Guide

 Pharmacy Tech Program Accreditation

 Before enrolling in pharmacy technician training, students are encouraged to verify a program’s program’s program’s accreditation status.
-Accreditation can serve as an indicator of program quality as administrators review the curricula, methods, and outcomes of programs.
+Accreditation can indicate program quality as administrators review programs’ curricula, methods, and outcomes.

 To be eligible for certification, the Pharmacy Technician Certification Board requires candidates to have completed an education program accredited by the Pharmacy Technician Accreditation Commission (PTAC)—a joint effort between the American Society of Health-System Pharmacists (ASHP) and the Accreditation Council for Pharmacy Education (ACPE).

 Overall, standards regulating pharmacy technicians have been moving toward increased oversight through professional certification and program accreditation.
-Therefore, people interested in this profession are urged to check the latest regulations posited by state and national organizations in this field before applying and enrolling in their school of choice.
+Therefore, people interested in this profession are urged to check the latest regulations posited by state and national organizations before applying and enrolling in their school of choice.